dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 ### Smooth, Silky and Stable Video Streaming Processing

 In traditional scan modes, the fluency of video streaming processing are always limmited by the frame rate of the camera.
-DCE video buffer make it possible for user

 ### Interact when Scanning Documents